atomicobject/diy/README.txt

 === Method Directive

 This introduces the concept of first class methods.
-An object can now be constructed with a method bound to a particular object in the diy context.
+An object can now be constructed with a method object bound to a particular object in the diy context.

   ---
   trinket_builder: